folio-org/app-agreements/README.md

 # app-agreements
-Application descriptor repository for the FOLIO OA application.
+Application descriptor repository for the FOLIO Agreements application.

 ## Modules